 For anyone who does a lot of paper crafting, it ‘s a dream come true.
-It uses up to 10x the pressure that the Scoring Stylus exerts, which results in amazing crisp and easy to fold lines.
+It uses up to 10x the pressure that the Scoring Stylus exerts, which results in amazingly crisp and easy to fold lines.

 I have used the scoring stylus in the past, and while it works, the Scoring Wheel makes much crisper scoring lines for a more precise and professional project.